Carl Sagan: Career and research

-Long before the ill-fated tenure process, Cornell University astronomer Thomas Gold had courted Sagan to move to Ithaca, New York, and join the faculty at Cornell.
+Long before the ill-fated tenure process, Cornell University astronomer Thomas Gold had courted Sagan to move to Ithaca, New York, and join the recently hired astronomer Frank Drake among the faculty at Cornell.
 Following the denial of tenure from Harvard, Sagan accepted Gold's offer and remained a faculty member at Cornell for nearly 30 years until his death in 1996.
 Unlike Harvard, the smaller and more laid-back astronomy department at Cornell welcomed Sagan's growing celebrity status.
 Following two years as an associate professor, Sagan became a full professor at Cornell in 1970 and directed the Laboratory for Planetary Studies there.
 From 1972 to 1981, he was associate director of the Center for Radiophysics and Space Research (CRSR) at Cornell.
 In 1976, he became the David Duncan Professor of Astronomy and Space Sciences, a position he held for the remainder of his life.

 Sagan was associated with the U.S. space program from its inception.
 From the 1950s onward, he worked as an advisor to NASA, where one of his duties included briefing the Apollo astronauts before their flights to the Moon.
 Sagan contributed to many of the robotic spacecraft missions that explored the Solar System, arranging experiments on many of the expeditions.
 Sagan assembled the first physical message that was sent into space: a gold-plated plaque, attached to the space probe Pioneer 10, launched in 1972.
 Pioneer 11, also carrying another copy of the plaque, was launched the following year.
 He continued to refine his designs; the most elaborate message he helped to develop and assemble was the Voyager Golden Record, which was sent out with the Voyager space probes in 1977.
 Sagan often challenged the decisions to fund the Space Shuttle and the International Space Station at the expense of further robotic missions.